 Pros: Not only is the leather waterproof, but the midsole is as well, featuring a seam-sealed design to keep you extra dry.
-The style doesn't skimp on comfort either, complete with a padded collar and tongue, shock-absorbing midsole and smooth fabric lining.
+The style is complete with a padded collar and tongue, shock-absorbing midsole and smooth fabric lining.
 A steel shank in the midsole offers additional support and stability, while a rugged lug sole on the outside gives you optimal traction.
 On top of all that, this style is available in half sizes and widths up to extra wide to accommodate even the widest feet.
-Plus, it's one of the most wallet-friendly options you can buy.

 Cons: Skecher's Verdict is heavier than other options.

 Perfect for those whose feet tend to get hot on the job, these Caterpillar boots feature a mesh lining and breathable Climasphere insole to prevent sweating and swampy socks.